MarianArlt/kde-plasma-chili/README.md

   * Adjust sizes of the themes components (Dangerous!
 Integers without unit!):
   `PowerIconSize=`
   `FontPointSize=`
-  `changeAvatarPixelSize=`
+  `AvatarPixelSize=`

+  * Don't rely on a circle for your avatar.
+Instead use a png with transparency as your .face file:
+  `UsePngInsteadOfMask=false`

   * Translate the power buttons if your language isn't available by default:
-  `translationSuspend=`
-  `translationReboot=`
-  `translationPowerOff=`
+  `TranslationSuspend=`
+  `TranslationReboot=`
+  `TranslationPowerOff=`

 You might see some grey pixels around your user image which is caused by the the anti-aliasing of the opacity mask.
 You may change the fill color of the mask that resides in `components/artwork/mask.svg` to a color that better matches with your user images colors.
 Do **not** change the *opacity* of the mask.
 Take note that this might affect other user images with different colors present on your system.
+As of version 0.5.3 you can also use a PNG file with transparency instead.
+To do so set the before mentioned option.

 ### License